SaadiMalik1/elaborated/README.md

 ---

-## 1. Primary Finding: Atomic Theft via Price Manipulation
+## 1. Finding: Atomic Theft via Price Manipulation

 The `Stable2.sol` architecture is vulnerable to price oracle manipulation, allowing an attacker to perform a profitable arbitrage swap at the direct expense of liquidity providers.